 I am telling all this in some detail to encourage greater awareness of the many aspects of infant surgery, and not only as I experienced it.
-With countless parents I want PS to have a much higher profile among medical personnel, and among new parents and their family circle.
+With countless parents I want PS to have a much higher profile among medical personnel, and among new parents and their supporting family circle.

 This photo from a German medical website is very special to me.
 The father on the left has almost a clone of my scar, and his son has had a laparoscopic PS operation.

-This image was posted on a German website to show the progress PS surgery has made since 1980 when a baby’s belly was still routinely slit open and then sewn up like a football with big black threads… without much thought given to the tiny patient’s self-image and self-confidence in later life.
+This image was posted on a German website to show the progress PS surgery has made since 1980 when a baby’s belly was still routinely slit open and then sewn up like a football with big black threads… without much thought being given to the tiny patient’s self-image and self-confidence in later life.

-In the past even infant wounds vulnerable to rupturing were closed with sturdy threads taken through the skin and underlying muscle, which were then drawn tight, tied, and then left to cut through the tender skin for 10 or more days, leaving large and elongated pockmark scars.
-This was done as a precaution especially when the baby’s condition was weak.
-It would save time, which was just as critical when it was not safe to fully anesthetise the baby, as when the infant was conscious and suffering throughout the surgery.
+In the past even infant wounds vulnerable to rupturing were closed with sturdy threads taken through the skin and underlying muscle, which were then drawn tight, tied, and then left to cut through the baby’s tender young skin for 10 or more days, leaving large and elongated pockmark scars.
+This was done as a precaution, especially when the baby’s condition was weak.
+It would save time, which was just as critical when it was not safe to fully anesthetise the baby, and when the infant was conscious and suffering throughout the surgery.
 Retention sutures would help to prevent wound rupture if the baby cried and strained during the first post-op weeks.
 Midline vertical wounds cut through the blood-poor linea alba and are said to be especially prone to rupture.
 Today when retention sutures are used (almost always for ailing adults) bolsters or tubing (as shown) is used to keep the sutures from cutting through the skin.

 Wound rupture is less common today, and retention stitches in a baby are almost always buried in the wound.
 Stitches closing the skin are usually cleverly buried and leave no visible scars.